happykhan/microreact-cookbook/docs/an-advanced-tutorial/step-1.md

 date: 2024-03-25
 ---

 You can take an existing project created by someone else, and copy it for your own investigation.
-This is a required step to continue with the recipes in this section. and is explained here.
+This is a required step to continue with the recipes in this section and is explained here.

 ## Microreact features demonstrated